McLeod Lake Indian Band and Defense Metals Corp. Announce Groundbreaking Partnership for Wicheeda Project

 Equity Partnership and Co-Design Agreement Set New Standards in Collaborative Project Development in the Critical Minerals Transition

-VANCOUVER, Jan.
-17, 2024 - The McLeod Lake Indian Band (MLIB) and Defense Metals Corp.
+VANCOUVER, BC, Jan.
+18, 2024 /CNW/ - The McLeod Lake Indian Band (MLIB) and Defense Metals Corp.
 (Defense Metals), announced today a strategic Equity Partnership and Co-Design Agreement, solidifying their joint commitment to the successful advancement of the Wicheeda Project, a rare earth elements (REE) project in central British Columbia.

 McLeod Lake Indian Band, recognizing the significant potential of the Wicheeda Project, has purchased a meaningful equity stake in Defense Metals.
 This strategic investment will showcase MLIB's long-term commitment to the project's success and expects to further cement their position as a key participant in its development.
 MLIB now holds approximately 2.6 million common shares of Defense Metals.